 Scientists are keenly aware of the concern.
-Jansson says that "so far we have not seen any negative impact on the environment."
-However, he admits that "if there are negative effects on human consumption or the environment, we need to identify those and mitigate them."
+Sun says that "so far we have not seen any negative impact on the environment."
+However, he admits that "if we drive carbon aboveground to the grain, it might affect the soil ecosystem, so we have to do more experiments to understand these effects."
+Likewise, Jansson says that "we need to investigate to see the total benefit of this product, to see the pros and cons.
+If there are negative effects on human consumption or the environment, we need to identify those and mitigate them."